Programadora: The licitación

 Most programadoras that disappeared prior to the programadoras crisis did so at the end of one of those calendar years (for instance, Noticiero Criptón, a programadora that produced the newscast by the same name, left the air at the end of 1997).
 There were several exceptions: Jorge Enrique Pulido TV ceased operations in 1990 after its proprietor was murdered, and Multimedia Televisión; Promec Televisión; and Cromavisión were forced out for nonpayment of debt (after caducidad administrativa, or administrative expiration of the contracts these companies had with Inravisión, was declared).

 Separate bidding cycles were held to program holidays (festivos), usually with movies and special programs.
 Promec and Producciones Eduardo Lemaitre, later to be known as CPT, were pioneers in this venue of programming.
 CPT was sold in 1988, did not bid in 1991, and returned at the start of 1998.

-In the 1980s, OTI Colombia, a consortium of programadoras that had the license to broadcast the Olympic Games and World Cup, was formed.
-It included such major names as R.T.I., Caracol, RCN, PUNCH, Producciones JES and Datos y Mensajes.
+In 1988, OTI Colombia was formed, a consortium of the programadoras such as R.T.I., Caracol, RCN, PUNCH, Producciones JES, and Datos y Mensajes, which were already individual members of the Organización de Televisión Iberoamericana (OTI).
+The consortium was created to join forces in major events for which they had the broadcasting rights through OTI, such as the Olympic Games, the FIFA World Cup, and the OTI Festival.